José Ramírez (third baseman): 2025

 José Ramírez in Kansas City, 2025.

-On April 4, Ramírez notched his second career three-home run game against the Angels.
+On April 4, 2025, Ramírez notched his second career three-home run game against the Los Angeles Angels.
 His fifth-inning bomb also swung Ramírez into the history books as it marked his 26th career multi-homer game, tying the franchise record held by Albert Belle and Jim Thome.
 On May 1, Ramírez stole his 250th career base against the Minnesota Twins.
 He became the first player in franchise history with at least 250 home runs and 250 stolen bases.
-He’s the 24th player to pull off the feat and the second switch-hitter (along with Carlos Beltrán).
+He's the 24th player to pull off the feat and the second switch-hitter (along with Carlos Beltrán).
 He is also the first third baseman to accomplish the feat and the seventh player to achieve it with one team in major league history.
 On July 21, Ramírez hit a three-run home run against the Baltimore Orioles in the first inning he reached the 20-homer, 20-stolen base milestone for the seventh time in his career.
 Ramírez is only the sixth player in history to record seven such seasons, tied for fourth most all-time.
 On August 12, Ramírez hit two home runs against the Miami Marlins.
 In that game, he set the Guardians franchise record for most multi-homer games with 27, breaking a tie with Albert Belle and Jim Thome.
 On September 7, Ramírez hit a RBI triple against the Tampa Bay Rays in the sixth inning.
 With that RBI triple, Ramírez broke a tie with Jim Thome for the second-most RBIs in Cleveland history (938), since RBIs became an official stat in 1920.
 Earl Averill (1,084) ranks first.
 On September 19, Ramírez played his 1,600th game in a Cleveland uniform and became the first player in 100+ years in franchise history to accomplish that feat.
-The next day, in the first game of a Doubleheader, Ramírez would hit his 30th home run of the season, becoming the first player in Guardians history with 3 30-30 seasons, and just the second switch-hitter and third baseman to do so in major league history, after Howard Johnson.
+The next day, in the first game of a Doubleheader, Ramírez would hit his 30th home run of the season, becoming the first player in Guardians history with 3 30–30 seasons, and just the second switch-hitter and third baseman to do so in major league history, after Howard Johnson.
 On September 25 against the Detroit Tigers, Ramírez hit an RBI double in the eighth inning, becoming Cleveland's all-time extra-base hits leader, with 726.
 He broke a tie with Earl Averill, who compiled 725 extra-base hits over 11 seasons with the franchise.

+2026

+On January 24, 2026, Ramírez and the Guardians agreed to a seven-year, $175 million contract extension, keeping him with the franchise through the 2032 season.
+On April 6, Ramirez broke Terry Turner's franchise record for most career games played.
+On April 11, he hit a home run against the Atlanta Braves, becoming the first player in franchise history to hit a home run against every MLB team during their career.

+Against the A's on May 2, he became the second player in franchise history to steal 300 bases.